-- 1.9.2 If the race marshal determines that driver, handler or team conduct at any time in the race area or on trail is detrimental to the sport/race, that team shall be disqualified. - 1.9.3 Abuse of dogs, with or without an implement, shall be prohibited.
+1.9.2 If the race marshal determines that driver, handler or team conduct at any time in the race area or on trail is detrimental to the sport/race, that team shall be disqualified.

+1.9.3 Abuse of dogs, with or without an implement, shall be prohibited.
 If a driver, in the opinion of the race marshal, abuses a dog, that driver shall be disqualified.

-1.10 RULES VIOLATIONS.
+1.10 RULES VIOLATIONS

-- 1.10.1 Race officials shall report over rules violations to the race marshal immediately or directly following the heat in which the violation occurred. - 1.10.2 Drivers wishing to report an alleged violation of the rules by another contestant shall notify the race marshal immediately following the heat of his category in which the incident occurred. - 1.10.3 Verbal reports by drivers shall be followed with a written report, given to the race marshal within one (1) hour of the completion of the participant's heat in which the alleged violation occurred. - 1.10.4 Any driver or race official implicated in a report of an alleged violation of the rules may make a protest and request a hearing before the race marshal.
+1.10.1 Race officials shall report over rules violations to the race marshal immediately or directly following the heat in which the violation occurred.

+1.10.2 Drivers wishing to report an alleged violation of the rules by another contestant shall notify the race marshal immediately following the heat of his category in which the incident occurred.

+1.10.3 Verbal reports by drivers shall be followed with a written report, given to the race marshal within one (1) hour of the completion of the participant's heat in which the alleged violation occurred.

+1.10.4 Any driver or race official implicated in a report of an alleged violation of the rules may make a protest and request a hearing before the race marshal.

-1.11 DICIPLINARY ACTION.
+1.11 DICIPLINARY ACTION

-- 1.11.1 For violation of any WSA regulation, the race marshal shall either issue a reprimand, a warning, or disqualify the driver and team from the race.
-No other disciplinary action shall be imposed, unless specifically defined in the Race rule or in the Implementing rules. - 1.11.2 Decisions shall be announced as promptly as practical but no later than two hours prior to the start of any ensuing heat(s). - 1.11.3 Any disciplinary action following the final heat of any race shall be acted upon prior to the awards ceremony. - 1.11.4 The decision of the race marshal is final.
+1.11.1 For violation of any WSA regulation, the race marshal shall either issue a reprimand, a warning, or disqualify the driver and team from the race.
+No other disciplinary action shall be imposed, unless specifically defined in the Race rule or in the Implementing rules.

-CHAPTER TWO
+1.11.2 Decisions shall be announced as promptly as practical but no later than two hours prior to the start of any ensuing heat(s).

+1.11.3 Any disciplinary action following the final heat of any race shall be acted upon prior to the awards ceremony.

+1.11.4 The decision of the race marshal is final.

-Special Rules for Nome Style
+CHAPTER II : Special Rules for Nome Style

-- 2.1.1 An unlimited team (UL-class) shall consist of not less than 8 dogs, with a minimum of 9 dogs in the first run.
-The musher must be at least 18 years of age. - 2.1.2 A limited 8 dog class team (8-dog-class) shall consist of 6 to 8 dogs, with a minimum of 7 dogs in the first heat.
-The musher must be at least 18 years of age. - 2.1.3 A limited 6 dog class team (6-dog-class) shall consist of 4 to 6 dogs, with a minimum of 5 dogs in the first heat.
-The musher must be at least 16 years of age. - 2.1.4 A limited 4 dog class team (4-dog-class) shall consist of 3 to 4 dogs.
-The musher must be at least 16 years of age. - 2.1.5 A limited 2 dog class team (2-dog-class) shall consist of the same 2 dogs at all heats.
-The musher must be at least 16 years of age. - 2.1.6 A musher at the age of at least 12 years and not older than 15 years shall be considered as
+2.1.1 An unlimited team (UL-class) shall consist of not less than 8 dogs, with a minimum of 9 dogs in the first run.
+The musher must be at least 18 years of age.

+2.1.2 A limited 8 dog class team (8-dog-class) shall consist of 6 to 8 dogs, with a minimum of 7 dogs in the first heat.
+The musher must be at least 18 years of age.

+2.1.3 A limited 6 dog class team (6-dog-class) shall consist of 4 to 6 dogs, with a minimum of 5 dogs in the first heat.
+The musher must be at least 16 years of age.

-"JUNIOR".
+2.1.4 A limited 4 dog class team (4-dog-class) shall consist of 3 to 4 dogs.
+The musher must be at least 16 years of age.

+2.1.5 A limited 2 dog class team (2-dog-class) shall consist of the same 2 dogs at all heats.
+The musher must be at least 16 years of age.

+2.1.6 A musher at the age of at least 12 years and not older than 15 years shall be considered as "JUNIOR".
 It is assumed that the junior has the explicit permission to from either the parents or the custodian to participate in the event and that an adequate personal insurance coverage is available.
 Junior mushers will be marked (J) in the final results.
-Junior classes are 2-dog-class and Skijoring.
-Junior classes must run over the 2-dog-trail
+Junior classes are 2-dog sled classes and Skijoring 1-dog.
+Junior classes must run over the 2-dog-trail.